sevenfoxes/garage/README.md

 ## Future me

-I used this to setup the wifi [link to wifi setup](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis)
+I used this to setup the wifi: [link to wifi setup](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis)

-The `package.json`and the `config.json` are just backups of the real things.
-They need to both be in the config folder but the docker image messes with that folder too much and I want to keep the ability to edit these from the web interface
+This is a good diagram for the pins: [link to raspberry pi pinout](https://pinout.xyz/).
+So this really bit me in the ass, in the config, you need to put the BCM number of the pin, not the physical one.
+However, if you want to test a pin, wiring pi wants the wiring pi number.
+Any pins that you want to use have to be exported in the gpio_init.sh script.